Evaluating Vertical Markets and Use Cases

 Markets with indicators for future robotics adoption:

-Consumer is historically the “go-to” market sector for new tech innovation due to large markets, fast adoption with high volumes, and typically more relaxed performance and environmental requirements.
-However, in robotics it is the toughest market to penetrate—use case criteria, product development and cost considerations are all major challenges.
-It’s worth noting that robotic vacuum cleaners are the only exception in this category so far.
+Consumer is historically the “go to” market sector for new tech innovation due to large markets, fast adoption with high volumes, and typically more relaxed performance and environmental requirements.
+However, in robotics it is the toughest market to penetrate – use case criteria and product development and cost considerations are all major challenges.

 Internal indicators